AISC Emergency Response Sub-Committee

 |Manage disrespectful, aggressive or abusive customers||

-Numerous stakeholders have reported that as a result of COVID-19 frontline workers have faced increased hostility and aggression from customers (e.g. due to frustration with social distancing requirements,
+Numerous stakeholders have reported that as a result of COVID-19 frontline workers have faced increased hostility and aggression from customers (e.g. due to frustration with social distancing requirements, purchase limits on products and delays encountered when cleaning or sanitising premises).

 While the national training system does offer training in areas of conflict resolution and communication, these were not sufficient to cover the aggression of customers, nor the mental health and well-being of those workers subjected to abuse.